busterswt/lisaem/README.md

 (The updates will go away once the bugs are removed as ChangeLog is better suited for them.)

-## How do you pronounce LisaEm

-The "Em" at the end of LisaEm is short for emulator, so therefore you say "Lisa" followed by the first syllable in Emulator, "Em", or if you're a native English speaker, sound out the letter M.
-so: lee·suh·em,  \ ˈlē·sə·em \

-Nomenclature wise, LisaEm is in line with the other Lisa related things such as Lisa Pascal Workshop, or Lisa Office System, or LisaWrite, or LisaList.

 ## Command Line Options

 LisaEm accepts the following command line options which can be used to customize it in various situations such as running in a Kiosk mode on a Raspberry Pi inside a 3D printed Apple Lisa case, or for an automation pipeline: